codatio/codat-docs/docs/accounting-api/guides/bill-pay/setting-up.md

 ---
 title: "Set up and run the bill pay demo app"
 sidebar_label: "Set up and run"
-description: "Prepare your Codat instance to run the bill pay demo app"
+description: "Configure your Codat account and then run the demo app"
 ---

-Introduction - what is involved in setting up the solution.

-Explain - You have two options for running the demo app.

-## Configure your Codat account for the demo app

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+The bill pay demo app can be installed and run locally or used as a hosted version.
+Whichever option you choose, you first need to set up an accounting integration, configure the app's redirect URI, and check the required data types are enabled.

+We're using the QuickBooks Online Sandbox integration to provide a realistic source of sandbox data with minimal setup.
+You can use a different platform, if you prefer.

-### Set up the QuickBooks Online Sandbox integration
+## Set up the QuickBooks Online Sandbox integration

 - Make sure you use your app's development keys
 - Enable the integration